aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_sendtomodelselection.rst

     -  By default the values of the variables in the Variables set of the mathematical program will be emptied for all index tuples before sending the solution values to the variables.
-If the argument *merge* is set to 1 then only values of columns (i.e., individual variables) present in the *GMP* will be replaced.
+If the argument *merge* is set to 1 or 2 then only values of columns (i.e., individual variables) present in the *GMP* will be replaced.
 (The same holds for the constraints.)
-Note that setting *merge* to 1 has no impact on scalar variables (and constraints).
+Note that setting *merge* to 1 or 2 has no impact on scalar variables (and constraints).

+    -  The difference between values 1 and 2 for argument *merge* only affects the objective variable.
+       With value 1 the level value of the objective variable will be **increased** by the level value for the corresponding column in the *solution*.
+With value 2 the level value of the objective variable will be **replaced** by the level value for the corresponding column in the *solution*.

 .. seealso::